A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations

 The plot in the right of Figure \ref{Full_model_dtthresh_vs_epsilon_vary_mesh} presents $dt^*$ and $dt_\infty$ where $dt_\infty$ is found using two different implementations of the VSSBDF2 adaptive time-stepper.
-The open circles denote $dt_\infty$ as found by the VSSBDF2 adaptive time-stepper with no Richardson extrapolation \eqref{no_RE}.
-The crosses denote $dt_\infty$ as found by the VSSBDF2 adaptive time-stepper with Richardson extrapolation \eqref{with_RE}.
-We see that when Richardson extrapolation is used $dt_\infty$ is larger than $dt^*$, sometimes markedly so, and for this reason the simulations finish more quickly when Richardson extrapolation is used.
-It's also striking that the plot of $dt_\infty$ versus $\epsilon$ when Richardson extrapolation is used has a very similar shape to the plot of the data when it isn't used.
+The open circles denote $dt_\infty$ as found by the VSSBDF2 adaptive time-stepper with no Richardson extrapolation.
+The crosses denote $dt_\infty$ as found by the VSSBDF2 adaptive time-stepper with Richardson extrapolation.
+Because $dt_\infty$ and $dt^*$ agree closely when Richardson extrapolation is not used, we believe $dt_\infty$ is a good proxy for the stability restriction $dt^*$ when Richardson extrapolation is used.
+In the plot, the crosses are above the circles, sometimes markedly so, and for this reason the simulations finish more quickly when Richardson extrapolation is used.
+It is also interesting that the plot of $dt_\infty$ versus $\epsilon$ when Richardson extrapolation is used (crosses) has a very similar shape to the plot of the data when it is not used (circles).

-For the PNP-FBV system, we found that using Richardson extrapolation as part of the adaptive time-stepper leads to greater stability.
+For the PNP-FBV system, we find that using Richardson extrapolation as part of the adaptive time-stepper leads to greater stability.
 However, this is problem dependent.
-We found that if one repeats this experiment for the diffusion equation $u_t = D_1 u_{xx} + D_2 u_{xx}$, with solutions simulated as described in \S\S \ref{discretization_effect}, then for some choices of $D_1$ and $D_2$ using Richardson extrapolation in the VSSBDF2 adaptive time-stepper leads to less stability: for some parameter choices $dt_\infty$ is smaller when Richardson extrapolation is used.
-There are even parameter choices for which the SBDF2 time-stepper is unconditionally stable (and so the VSSBDF2 adaptive time-stepper would with no Richardson extrapolation will have $dt$ increase to $dt_\text{max}$) but if one uses Richardson extrapolation in the adaptive time-stepper then a limiting step size $dt_\infty$ is observed.
-This suggests that for such parameter choices, Richardson extrapolation has changed the underlying time-stepping scheme from unconditionally stable to conditionally stable.
+For example, in \cite{YPD_Part2_2019}, we find that if one repeats this experiment for the diffusion equation $u_t = D_1 u_{xx} + D_2 u_{xx}$ then using Richardson extrapolation in the VSSBDF2 adaptive time-stepper can lead to {\it less} stability.
+For some choices of $D_1$ and $D_2$, $dt_\infty$ is smaller when Richardson extrapolation is used in the VSSBDF2 adaptive time-stepper.
+Also, there are choices of $D_1$ and $D_2$ for which the SBDF2 time-stepper is unconditionally stable (and so the VSSBDF2 adaptive time-stepper with no Richardson extrapolation has no stabilization to $dt_\infty$) but if one uses Richardson extrapolation in the adaptive time-stepper then a limiting step size $dt_\infty$ is observed.
+This suggests that, for such parameter choices, using Richardson extrapolation changes the underlying time-stepping scheme from unconditionally stable to conditionally stable.